MobilityData/gtfs-validator/docs/NEW_RULES.md

 - Check the [list of possible future rules](https://github.com/MobilityData/gtfs-validator/issues?q=is%3Aopen+is%3Aissue+label%3A%22new+rule%22) to see if an issue already exists for the proposed rule.
   - If no existing issue exists, open [a new issue](https://github.com/MobilityData/gtfs-validator/issues/new/choose).
 - Discuss the rule with the community via the Github issue and come to a consensus on the exact logic, and if it should be an `ERROR` or a `WARNING`.
 See [definitions for ERROR and WARNING](../RULES.md#definitions).
+- Please note that [`ValidationNotices`](core/src/main/java/org/mobilitydata/gtfsvalidator/notice/ValidationNotice.java) should be distinguished from [`SystemErrors`](core/src/main/java/org/mobilitydata/gtfsvalidator/notice/SystemError.java): while `ValidationNotices` give information about the data quality, `SystemErrors` are not semantic errors, they give information about things that may have gone wrong during the validation process such as an impossibility to unzip a GTFS archive.
 - Implement new rule using the process below

 ## 1. Implement the new rule